A Guide to Stickiness: Creating a Sticky Product Users Will Love

 User retention

-Sticky products tend to have better user retention rates as customers keep returning to use the product.
+Sticky products tend to have better rates as customers keep returning to use the product.
 Retained users also exhibit a higher level of loyalty toward your product than new or one-time customers.
-One study found that 59% of respondents in the U.S. say once they’re committed to a brand, they’re loyal customers for life.
+One found that 59% of respondents in the U.S. say once they’re committed to a brand, they’re loyal customers for life.
 This loyalty reduces the likelihood of your users switching to other alternatives.

 User experience